-You have the right to challenge the rating if you do not agree.
-Two different people who view the same permanent and stationary report may come to differing conclusions of the same disability.
+You have the right to challenge the rating if you disagree.
+Two people who view the same permanent and stationary report may come to differing conclusions about the same disability.
 Your Stockton workers’ compensation attorney can help negotiate the correct rating with the claims administrator.
 If there is no agreement on the rating of your disability, you can request a workers’ compensation judge to decide the correct rating.

-How does my disability rating affect the amount of permanent disability benefits that I can receive?
+How does my disability rating affect the number of permanent disability benefits I receive?

-If your disability is rated at 100%, you have a permanent total disability; however, ratings of 100% are not common.
-The law presumes that an employee is permanently disabled if they suffered certain injuries like complete paralysis or total blindness.
-In most cases, unless your permanent disability rating adds up to 100%, then most injured workers do not receive permanent total disability benefits.
+If your disability is rated at 100%, you have a permanent total disability; however, ratings of 100% are not standard.
+The law presumes that an employee is permanently disabled if they suffer specific injuries like complete paralysis or total blindness.
+In most cases, unless your permanent disability rating adds up to 100%, most injured workers do not receive permanent full disability benefits.

 When do I start receiving permanent disability benefits?

 If you receive a 100% disability rating, you will receive permanent disability payments for the rest of your life.
-Typically, you will get two-thirds of your average weekly salary from before your injury, and this is usually the exact amount you received in temporary disability.
-There are still minimum and maximum amounts that apply to this weekly average wage.
+Typically, you will get two-thirds of your average weekly salary before your injury, which is usually the exact amount you receive in temporary disability.
+Still, minimum and maximum amounts apply to this average weekly salary.

 Permanent disability benefits must start within 14 days after your temporary disability payments cease.
-Your employer’s workers’ compensation insurance carrier is required to pay you every two weeks.
-If the insurance company is late on paying, you will get an extra 10% of the amount of permanent disability you were to receive.
+Your employer’s workers’ compensation insurance carrier must pay you every two weeks.
+If the insurance company is late on spending, you will get an extra 10% of the amount of permanent disability you were to receive.
 You could be awarded up to 25% on any late payment with a limit of $10,000 if the insurer didn’t have an adequate explanation for the error.

 What can a Stockton Workers’ Compensation Attorney do?

-If you are having trouble obtaining the permanent disability benefits you are entitled to, contact a Stockton Workers’ Compensation Attorney today.
-Our Stockton workers’ compensation lawyers will help you through the entire workers’ compensation process and ensure you get the benefits you are entitled to receive.
+If you are having trouble obtaining the permanent disability benefits you are entitled to, contact a Stockton workers’ compensation attorney today.
+Our Stockton workers’ compensation lawyers will help you through the entire workers’ compensation process and ensure you get the benefits to which you are entitled.
 To receive a FREE consultation, please call the Stockton Workers’ Compensation Attorneys, P.C. today.